INDOOR Softball – Regular season rules only

 Tel: 617.863.8300 ext 8

 Team Roster and eligibility – Maximum roster size is 15.
 All players must be over the age of 18.
 Only rostered players will be eligible to play.
 Only players who sign a player waiver form are considered rostered.
-Player waiver forms [click here] must be filled out online prior to the 1st game of the season.
 Players may not be rostered on two teams in the same Division.

-Season – Season is 6 games long plus playoffs for qualifying teams depending on the division, league and season.
+Season – Season length varies by division 6 games long plus playoffs for qualifying teams depending on the division, league, and season.
 Playoffs are single elimination.

 Uniforms and Equipment – All players are required to wear matching team shirts which are provided with The HUB registration.
 The HUB allows only turf shoes or sneakers.

 Field of Play – The following dimensions will be in effect.
-Bases will be marked off at 60′ and the mound will be marked off at 45′.
-Pitching arc is 6′ to 10′ from the ground.
+Bases will be marked off at 60′ and the mound will be marked off at 50′.
+The pitching arc is 6′ to 10′ from the ground.
 Pitchers are not required to make contact with the rubber during the pitch.
 All batted balls hitting the ceiling are considered live and may be caught for an out before they hit the ground.

-Game and Start of Play – Games are 50 minutes plus one inning and umpire will announce time.
-Once the time has been announced teams will play out the inning plus one additional inning.
+Game and Start of Play – Games are 45 minutes and the umpire will announce time.

-Captains or team representative will meet with the umpire 5 minutes before scheduled start time to review ground rules, pay umpire fees.
+Captains or a team representative will meet with the umpire 5 minutes before the scheduled start time to review ground rules, and pay umpire fees.
 There is no grace period at the start of the game.
-To ensure a full game is played it is critical to show up on time, hustle on and off field, and know your team assignments.
+To ensure a full game is played it is critical to show up on time, hustle on and off-field, and know your team assignments.

 Warm-ups – No infield/outfield warm-ups after the 2nd inning.
-Pitcher is allowed one warm up pitch between innings.
+The pitcher is allowed one warm-up pitch between innings.

-Players on the field – Each team may have a maximum of 7.
-For Coed games the maximum number of men in the field at any one time is 5.
-Minimum number of players required for a legal game is 5 with at least one woman for coed games.
+Players on the field – Each team may have a maximum of 8.
+For Coed games, the maximum number of men in the field at any one time is 6.
+The minimum number of players required for a legal game is 7 with at least one woman for coed games.
 At the beginning of the game if one team has less than the minimum number of players they are automatically the visiting team and must bat first.
-If less than 5 players are present by the end of that team’s turn at bat then that team will forfeit the game.
-If a team has only 5 players a ghost out will be recorded every time the 6th spot in order comes to bat.
+If less than 7 players are present by the end of that team’s turn at bat then that team will forfeit the game.
+If a team has only 7 players a ghost out will be recorded every time the 8th spot in the order comes to bat.

-Non-defensive Catchers – In cases where one team has 5 players present the opposing team will supply a non-defensive catcher for the duration of the game or until a 6th player arrives.
+Non-defensive Catchers – In cases where one team has 7 players present the opposing team will supply a non-defensive catcher for the duration of the game or until an 8th player arrives.

 Batting order Coed – There must be at least 2 females in the batting order.
-No maximum number of batters in order but a team may not bat more than 2 males in a row (MMFMMFMMM), until both women have batted.
-Once the mandatory number of women have batted a team is allowed to bat the remaining men up to a maximum of 3 in a row (except when the batting order is turning over i.e. if you bat 2 males at the top of the order they potentially could be your 4th and 5th male batter in a row from bottom to top.)
+No maximum number of batters in order but a team may not bat more than 3 males in a row (MMMFMMMFMMM), until both women have batted.
+Once the mandatory number of women have batted a team is allowed to bat the remaining men up to a maximum of 3 in a row (except when the batting order is turning over i.e. if you bat 3 males at the top of the order they potentially could be your 4th, 5th and 6th male batter in a row from bottom to top.)
+The number of women you may bat is unlimited and for every additional female batter, you may add 3 male batters.

 Penalty for missing women – Both women’s spots must appear in the order from the start of the game.
 If less than 2 women are present at the start of the game then a “ghost out” will be assessed each time a missing woman’s spot is reached in the order.
-If less than 2 women are present prior to the first pitch of the top of the third inning then a 2 run penalty will be awarded to the opponent for the missing woman.
-To avoid penalty, both women must be at the field by the top of the third inning.
 At least 1 woman is required to play the game.

 Ghost out – If a team has less than the minimum number of female batters a ghost out will be assessed every time that female spot comes up in the order.
 The spot is still considered a female spot and all other rules regarding female spots in the order are in effect.